 What to check when choosing a Continuing Healthcare solicitor or advisor

-- Are they are a specialist in Continuing Healthcare (not just someone with a general qualification in care fees or someone who knows just ‘a bit about’ care fees)?
+1. Are they are a specialist in NHS Continuing Healthcare (not just someone who knows just ‘a bit about’ care fees)?

-- Do they have hands-on practical experience dealing with Continuing Healthcare assessors and decision makers?
+2. Do they have hands-on practical experience dealing with NHS Continuing Healthcare assessors and decision makers?

-- Are they are familiar with the kinds of obstacles that families face every day during the assessment and appeal process – and do they understand how to counter these?
+3. Are they are familiar with the kinds of obstacles that families face every day during the assessment and appeal process – and do they understand how to counter these in practice?

-- Do they understand the law surrounding care fees and NHS Continuing Healthcare, as well as knowing the national guidelines inside out?
+4. Do they understand the law surrounding care fees and NHS Continuing Healthcare, as well as knowing the National Framework guidelines inside out?

-- What have they published about Continuing Healthcare, and what does this say about their knowledge/potential expertise?
+5. What have they published about Continuing Healthcare, and does this come from a place of solid research, knowledge and experience?

-Remember – just because a company advertises a lot, and just because a company pops up a lot with promotional ads and videos on the internet, doesn’t necessarily make them good at what they do.
-Be cautious.
+6. Just because a company advertises a lot, and just because a company pops up a lot with promotional ads and videos on the internet, doesn’t necessarily make them good at what they do.
+Always ask lots of questions.

-If you find someone who asks you for just a few details of your relative’s health needs and then says you have a good case for Continuing Healthcare funding, be cautious.
-It usually takes more that to be able to take a considered view of any given case.
+7. If you find someone who asks you for just a few quick details of your relative’s health needs and then says you have a solid case for Continuing Healthcare funding, be careful.
+It usually takes more that to evaluate care needs.

-Be aware also that you know your relative best, and even if you do have someone acting for you, you still need to be closely involved to make sure that all details about your relative’s health and care needs are properly considered and included.
+11. Remember that you know your relative best – and it’s helpful if you’re still closely involved, to make sure that all details about your relative’s health and care needs are considered and included.